 If you aren’t familiar with Busch Gardens there are 9 different areas to explore around the park.
-These areas are England, Scotland, Ireland, Germany, Italy, France, New France (Canada), and two that seasonally change, or end being an extension of Italy and Germany.
+These areas are England, Scotland, Ireland, Germany, Italy, France, New France (Canada), and two that seasonally change.

 We went when it was dark outside and freezing but it was a cool (pun intended) experience to see all of the lights guiding our way across Europe (and Canada).